 Type 2: Processes that don't add value to customers and are not necessary for the end customer.
 These are often internal processes, such as documentation.
 These are processes that the kaizen method aims to reduce.

 There are seven categories of waste that fall under muda Type 2.
 Those are:

-Transport: the excessive movement of product
+Transport: excessive movement of product

 Inventory: excessive goods and raw materials

-Motion: excess movement of machine or people
+Motion: excess movement of machines or people

 Overproduction: producing too much of a product

 Overprocessing: adding too much to a product that doesn't provide value